Lane Thomas Player Props: Nationals vs. Phillies

-Lane Thomas -- with a slugging percentage of .700 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on June 30 at 6:05 PM ET.
+Lane Thomas -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the mound, on July 1 at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Mariners.
+In his last game, he strung together two hits (going 2-for-3) against the Phillies.

 Lane Thomas Game Info & Props vs. the Phillies